astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
         <strong>The Sun conjunct to the South Node</strong> is a powerful position indicating past lives where the native was in a position of leadership perhaps being the “source of light” for many others.
 On the other hand their Sun may have manifested itself in a dictatorial and arrogant manner.
-A planet on the South Node shouldn’t be taken at face value, it is always an invitation for deeper research.
+A planet on the South Node shouldn’t be taken at face value, it is always an invitation for a deeper research.
       </div>
     </div>
   </div>